microsoft/torchgeo/docs/user/contributing.rst

 Linters
 -------

-In order to remain `PEP-8 <https://peps.python.org/pep-0008/>`_ compliant and maintain a high-quality codebase, we use a couple of linting tools:
+In order to remain `PEP-8 <https://peps.python.org/pep-0008/>`_ compliant and maintain a high-quality codebase, we use a few linting tools:

 * `ruff <https://docs.astral.sh/ruff/>`_ for code formatting
 * `mypy <https://mypy.readthedocs.io/en/stable/>`_ for static type analysis